joonhaim/intro-to-reinforcement-learning/README.md

-# Introduction to Reinforcement Learning – Course Assignments
+# Introduction to Reinforcement Learning

 Welcome to the repository for the *Introduction to Reinforcement Learning* course at **Leiden University**.